zero-noise-lab/DomeProjection/README.md

 # Global settings

-All of the mentioned settings can easily be changed by the variables in the _DomeBaseCharacter_.
-However, changes during run-time get lost when the level is changed and the character is reinitialized.
-This might be undesirable in some situation.
+All of the aforementioned settings can easily be changed by the variables in the _DomeBaseCharacter_.
+However, changes during run-time are lost when the level is changed and the character is reinitialized.
+This might be undesirable in some situations.
 To tackle this problem, there is also an interface provided which can be implemented by a custom GameInstance class.
-Thus variable values can be saved there globally during run-time and are preserved in between level changes.
+Thus variable values can be saved there globally during run-time and are preserved between level changes.
 If a Game Instance that implements the _IDomeGameInstance_ interface is set in the GameInstance variable of the DomeBaseCharacter, it pulls the respective settings via the interface functions of the set Game Instance instead of its own variables.

 # Drawbacks